-• The Railways Pension Scheme Benefits - Pre Retirement
+- The Amex Pension Scheme Benefits Pre-Retirement - There is an immediate increase in lump sum Death Benefits after transfer of £483,966.77. - This reflects the fact that the Amex Pension Scheme pays no lump sum in the event of your death before retirement. - If Geoffrey predeceases you, the Amex Pension Scheme may pay some children's pensions as detailed in the previous Initial Report prepared by HDC. - These comparisons ignore the Additional Voluntary Contribution fund within the Amex Pension Scheme, the value of which would be paid as a lump sum either before or after transfer.
+The actual value will depend on investment return and charges. - The illustrations at Normal Retirement Age (65) suggest that the Personal Pension route will allow your Nominated Beneficiaries to draw £821,044 more as a lump sum, as against the taxable pension which is available from the Amex Pension Scheme in the event of your death before retirement. - At your Intended Retirement Age of 57, the increase is £555,715. - o Again, this ignores the Additional Voluntary Contribution fund.

-- o There is an immediate increase in lump sum Death Benefits after transfer of £125,837.51. - The capital value available from the Railways Pension Scheme in the event of your death before retirement is reasonable (£31,256) as it reflects a lump sum equating to five times your pension revalued to date of death.
-However, the lump sum Death Benefit available after transfer is still significantly higher from outset. - If Amanda predeceases you, the Railways Pension Scheme may pay some children's pensions as detailed in the previous Initial Report prepared by HDC. - These comparisons ignore the Additional Voluntary Contribution fund within the Railways Pension Scheme, the value of which would be paid as a lump sum either before or after transfer.
-The actual value will depend on investment return and charges. - O The illustrations at Normal Retirement Age (60) suggest that the Personal Pension route will allow your Nominated Beneficiaries to draw £134,107 more as a lump sum, as against the taxable pension which is available from the Railways Pension Scheme in the event of your death before retirement.
-Again, this ignores the Additional Voluntary Contribution fund.
+• The Amex Pension Scheme Benefits - Post Retirement

-• The Railways Pension Scheme Benefits - Post Retirement
+- The overall lump sum Death Benefit in the event of your death after retirement increases significantly. - Within both the Amex Pension Scheme and an annuity, the lump sum is restricted to the remainder of the five-year guarantee. - The transfer to the SSAS with Pension Practitioner will allow you to take benefits via Drawdown i.e. by drawing income directly from the fund, leaving the remainder invested.
+This then facilitates the provision of lump sum Death Benefits in retirement.

-- The overall lump sum Death Benefit in the event of your death after retirement increases significantly. - o Within both the Railways Pension Scheme and an annuity, the lump sum is restricted to the remainder of the five year guarantee. - The transfer to the SSAS with Pension Practitioner will allow you to take benefits via Drawdown i.e. by drawing income directly from the fund, leaving the remainder invested.
-This then facilitates the provision of lump sum Death Benefits in retirement. - o In the alternative SSAS with Pension Practitioner, the lump sum relates to the fund which has not been drawn as Tax Free Cash or income the sum which remains invested.
+o In the alternative SSAS with Pension Practitioner, the lump sum relates to the fund which has not been drawn as Tax Free Cash or income - the sum which remains invested.